 The Makers and Shakers Market in Marrickville, for some serious handmade shopping.

 The great thing about markets is that even if you are not buying anything, you are still getting entertained!
-I have a list of other things you can do for free in Sydney.

 Do you have any cool and hip market suggestions?
 I would love to check them out and add them to my list!